Two pairs and a free, quality eye exam for just $79.95

-Is the new smoking safe for your eyes?
-Here’s what you need to know
+Is vaping safe for your eyes?
+Here’s what you need to know.

 Some smokers think they’ve found a solution: electronic cigarettes, which produce none of the smoke of traditional cigarettes.

 Also known as vapes or e-cigs, these battery-powered devices heat a liquid concoction and turn it into steam, which is inhaled by the user.
-Invented in China in 2003, e-cigarettes’ global market is expected to reach $48 billion in the next four years.
+Invented in China in 2003, e-cigarettes’ global market is expected to reach $30 billion by 2027, according to a 2022 Researchandmarkets.com report.

 Have you missed a recent eye checkup?
 Now's the time to book an appointment!